S-havl/scripts/Python/Basic_keylogger/README.md

 # Simple Keylogger (Practice)

-This repository contains two Python scripts demonstrating a basic keylogger setup for educational purposes. **This is for practice and learning only and should not be used maliciously.**
+This folder contains two Python scripts demonstrating a basic keylogger setup for educational purposes. **This is for practice and learning only and should not be used maliciously.**

 ## Files